Back Home Next

 The beads you sent me are much smaller than they look on the site.

 I post close-up photographs of the beads I sell, and that naturally makes them look larger than they are.
-The details that you can see in a close-up photograph may not be evident in actuality.
+The details that you can see in a close-up photograph may not be evident when you view the actual bead.
 It is like looking at the weave of a cloth: Close up, you can see all the different colored threads, but from a distance they all blur into one color.
 I believe, however, that showing close-up pictures is important so that the customer can see the condition of the beads.

 I give the sizes of all the beads that I post.
-The dimension given is the hole-to-hole dimension (if a bead is wider than it is long, I give both the length and the width).
 I expect my customers to know how big the various dimensions are – e.g., to know how big "6mm" is.
 It would be meaningless for me to post a scale on my site because the dimensions of the scale would change depending on the size and resolution of your monitor.

 Why don't you put a coin in your pictures so I can better see what size the beads are?